Логический гилеморфизм: от формальной онтологии к формальной деонтологии

 In the article the author seeks to demonstrate the place of specific beings (like God) in possible worlds semantics.
 The general idea is an idea of multilevel ontology for possible worlds.
 It is effective to presuppose a special level for such being, for instance, in case the construction of the proof of the necessary existence.

 In this paper I discuss a connection between model-theoretical, game-theoretical and ontological approaches to different types of formal relations.
 What is gained, then, is the correlation between the variety of formal relations and the variety of different approaches to the general idea of being formal expected to play a demarcating role for what is to count as logic.

 It is generally accepted that the logical hylomorphism goes back to the Aristotelian form versus matter dichotomy.
 However, the role of Aristotle as the founder of logical hylomorphism may be challenged.
 The aim of this paper is to answer the question: in what sense (if any) was Aristotle the father of logical hylomorphism?

 The aim of this paper is to systematize the variety of logical hylomorphism from the perspective of the dichotomy of substantial and dynamic formality.
+A brief historical review of the relation between different models of substantial and dynamic formality is given.
 The demarcation principles for the bounds of logic as formal ontology and formal deontology are discussed.
-A brief review of the historical relation between different models of substantial and dynamic formality and of the opposition between formal ontology and formal deontology is given.
-A design-perspective on the normativity of logic is arguing for.
+Finally, a design-perspective on the normativity of logic is arguing for.

 The aim of this paper is to provide a dynamic interpretation of Kant’s logical hylomorphism.
 Firstly, various types of the logical hylomorphism will be illustrated.
 Secondly, I propose to reevaluate Kant’s constitutivity thesis about logic.
 Finally, I focus on the design of logical norms as specific kinds of artefacts.